joaompinto/charstyle/docs/getting-started.md

-# Getting Started with Charstyle
+# Getting Started with charstyle

-This guide will help you get started with Charstyle, a Python library for styling terminal text.
+This guide will help you get started with charstyle, a Python library for styling terminal text.

 ## Installation

-Install Charstyle using pip:
+Install charstyle using pip:

 ```bash
 pip install charstyle